-Assignments overview
+Assessments overview

-Why add assignments to your course?
+Why add assessments to your course?

 When a student reads your content or watches a video, they absorb information.
 When they answer a question, complete an exercise, or reflect on what they learned, that information sticks.
-Assignments close the gap between passive watching and active learning.
+Assessments close the gap between passive watching and active learning.

 They also give you a window into how students are doing.
 If half your students are getting a quiz question wrong, that tells you the lesson might need a clearer explanation.
 If students are writing thoughtful open-ended responses, you know the material is landing.

-The three assignment types
+The three assessment types

 Quizzes